extension-js/docs/Getting Started/Create Your First Extension.md

 {
   // ...your extension metadata
   "scripts": {
-    "dev": "extension-create dev",
+    "dev": "extension dev",
-    "start": "extension-create start",
+    "start": "extension start",
-    "build": "extension-create build"
+    "build": "extension build"
   },
   "devDependencies": {
-    "extension-create": "latest"
+    "extension": "latest"
   }
 }

 ```

-These scripts are the main scripts used by extension-create for development mode.
+These scripts are the main scripts used by `extension-create` for development mode.
 To preview your extension, let load it for the first time.

 ```
 npm run dev